-According to the Noise and Ground Vibration Technical Report for the Seville 4 Solar Project, the estimated vibration level generated by construction equipment at the project site during project construction would be 51.5 VdB, which is below FTA's human annoyance significance threshold of 80 VdB.
-The estimated vibration level generated by construction equipment at the project site during project construction would be 0.0023 inches per second, which is below FTA's building damage significance threshold of 0.2 inches per second (Appendix H of this Initial Study).
+According to the Noise and Ground Vibration Technical Report for the Seville 5 Solar Project, the estimated vibration level generated by construction equipment at the project site during project construction would be 51.5 VdB, which is below FTA's human annoyance significance threshold of 80 VdB.
+The estimated vibration level generated by construction equipment at the project site during project construction would be 0.0023 inches per second, which is below FTA's building damage significance threshold of 0.2 inches per second.